 Spring maize crop is mainly grown in Punjab.
 There are two cropping seasons of maize crop viz. autumn and spring.
 The crop is irrigated in Central Punjab and generally sown under upland system in other areas.
-Spring maize is generally confined to Central Punjab/Pind Dadan Khan

-Tehsil of Jhelum on the right bank of the river.
+Spring maize is generally confined to Central Punjab/Pind Dadan Khan Tehsil of Jhelum on the right bank of the river.
 This crop is sown in February-March and harvested up-to June.
 The main growing districts include Okara, Pakpattan, Sahiwal, Faisalabad, Chiniot, Kasur, Jhelum and others.
 The crop completed tasseling and silking stages in April-Early May.
 The crop was at grain filling and maturity stage toward the end of May.
-It is expected that harvesting will start in the first week of June and will be completed by 20th June, 2014.
-Most of autumn potato harvested area in Punjab comes under spring maize during the month of February.
-Spring maize has reached harvesting stage in major growing districts of Punjab by end of May.
+Crop is at grain formation stage and will be harvested in early June.